 - Bridge : Aluminum Nashville Tune-O-Matic

-Available left handed in Blueberry Fade and Trans Black Fade finishes.
+Available left handed in Cherry Sunburst, Ebony, Blueberry Burst, and Wine

 Gibson SG Standard

-If the SG Modern above is just a little too avant-garde for your tastes, then you might like to consider the SG Standard Modern instead!
-This model is essentially the traditional SG vibe that you’d expect, albeit with a pair of higher gain Gibson 490 humbuckers that modern players tend to prefer.
+The Gibson left-handed SG Standard is essentially the traditional SG vibe that you’d expect, albeit with a pair of higher-gain Gibson 490 humbuckers that modern players tend to prefer.

 Aside from the latest pickups, the left handed Gibson SG Standard features the usual solid mahogany body and neck, 22 fret rosewood fretboard, and classic kidney button tuners.